sckzor/SckzEngine/readme.md

 - G++ is required to build the C++ code
 - clang-format is needed to format all of the code that you might add
 - Valgrind for leak checking the code
+- VkTracer is needed for profiling Vulkan command and discovering performance sinks

 ## Latest Valgrind results